-We believe in the power of teams while respecting individual differences.
 We believe in timely and open communication.
 We support each other professionally and personally without being asked.
 Our open-door policy creates an idea-driven environment where each of us, regardless of level, has a voice.
 We are approachable, collegial and fiercely loyal.